 Indoor Swimming Pools

-The indoor swimming pools have a considerable impact on the energy consumption of the building due to it's requirements for ventilation, process load and humidity requirements.
+An indoor swimming pool (or natatorium) have a considerable impact on the energy consumption of the building due to it's requirements for ventilation, process load and humidity requirements.
 The mixed-use feature can be utilized and the following cove.tool parameters can be adjusted to model the indoor swimming pool for energy analysis:

 Image Credit: Homestratoshpere.com